DPalit/DPalit.github.io/_posts/2016-09-26-My-Project.md

-# Summary of Project 5: Analysis of the Titanic Diaster
+# Project 5: Analysis of the Titanic Diaster

 Goal of the project: In this project we use the titanic passenger data (name, age, gender, social-ecominic status i.e. the PClass they were travelling in the ship) to predict who will survive the disaster and who will not survive the disaster.